 We will enter into a registration rights agreement with American Capital with regard to the common stock owned by American Capital upon completion of this offering.
 Pursuant to the registration rights agreement, we will grant American Capital (i) unlimited demand registration rights to have these shares registered for re-sale and (ii) the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
-American Capital's registration rights with respect to the \$50 million of common stock that it will purchase in the private placement simultaneously with this offering will only begin to apply three years after the date of this prospectus.
+American Capital's registration rights with respect to 2,500,000 of the 5,000,000 shares of common stock that it will purchase simultaneously with this offering will only begin to apply three years after the date of this prospectus.
 Notwithstanding the foregoing, any registration will be subject to cutback provisions and we will be permitted to suspend the use, from time to time, of the prospectus that is part of the registration statement (and therefore suspend sales under the registration statement) for certain periods, referred to as "blackout periods."